dan200/Chip8/README.md

 # Chip8
 An easily embeddable emulator for the [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) system, written in C#.
-Input/Output is not included.
+Input/Output must be provided by the user.

 ## Example usage